 Substitutions

-- Gluten-Free Option - Substitute the all-purpose flour with sorghum flour (try Bob's Mill Sorghum Flour) at the same amount and use gluten-free panko (try Kikkoman's Gluten-Free Panko Style Coating).
+- All-Purpose Flour - Substitute the all-purpose flour with sorghum flour, try Bob's Mill Sorghum Flour, at the same amount

 Change Heat Level - Modify the recipe's heat level to your liking and learn more about the Scoville Scale and Chili Pairings.